Find Affordable College Courses

 79 Yearly Graduations

 Fort Hays State University comes in at #12 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Each year, around 15,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,140 per year, while in-state graduate students, on average, pay $3,726 per year.
-The educational/instructional technology program at Fort Hays State University awarded 79 master's degrees during the 2020-2021 school year.
-About 59% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,437 per year, while in-state graduate students, on average, pay $3,979 per year.
+During the most recent year for which we have data, 79 people received their master's degree in educational/instructional technology from FHSU.
+About 67% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 #13